"Corporate Credit Risk and Capital Flows in Emerging Market Economies"

-Are critics’ concerns for bank profitability a justification for the European Central Bank (ECB) to raise interest rates from the (zero) lower bound (ZLB), in particular if the ECB ascribed a more proactive role to financial stability objectives in its monetary policy?
-Using a monetary general equilibrium model with a banking sector, collateral default, and an autonomous central bank, we simulate the paths of inflation, output, bank profits, and default losses under optimal monetary and regulatory policy when the economy departs from the ZLB.
-Our findings do not support the argument that bank profitability will be restored upon departure from the ZLB.
-Instead they highlight the dragging effect on the price level when higher debt servicing costs increase losses from default away from the ZLB.
-It is precisely these losses from loan default that offset any gains from banks’ net interest margin.
-Monetary policy in our model operates beyond traditional channels, stressing the need to take into account Fisherian debt-deflation forces.
-Hence, there are merits to incorporating financial stability objectives in central banks’ objective function.
+Are critics’ concerns for bank profitability a justification for the European Central Bank to raise interest rates from the (zero) lower bound (ZLB)?
+Using a general equilibrium model with banks and collateral default, we analyze optimal monetary and regulatory policy upon departure from the ZLB.
+Rather than supporting bank profits, higher interest rates depress inflation when higher debt servicing costs increase losses from default.
+Precisely these losses offset any gains from banks’ interest margin.
+Monetary policy operates beyond traditional channels, stressing the relevance of Fisherian debt-deflation forces.
+They warrant incorporating financial stability objectives into central banks’ objective function.

 Work in Progress

-“The Role of Financial Stability Objectives for Monetary Policy in Emerging Market Economies”
+“The Role of Financial Stability for Monetary Policy in Emerging Market Economies”